 Robyn Mourning is a healing alchemist, soul-artist and intuitive anti-oppression activist.
 While Robyn received her Masters of Science in Marriage, Family and Child Counseling and became a trauma recovery specialist at her private mental health practice, she has since broken the mold that kept her in the status quo.
 As a spiritual healer, Robyn joins her clients as a co-healer in their trauma healing journey by offering ritual healing practices that harmonize ancient/spiritual wisdom with modern approaches.
 Robyn also provides Healership Cultivation coaching and consulting for therapists, healers, and activists.
 She facilitates healing-oriented workshops, retreats, and experiential gatherings.
 Robyn facilitates Community Wellness trainings on various topics related to trauma-responsive healing and social justice.
 Robyn also provides professional anti-oppression consulting/mentorship to healing and social change business leaders.
 As a trauma survivor herself, Robyn is a fierce advocate for equity, inclusivity, and justice for marginalized individuals and communities in the mental health and wellness industries.

-Week 2 – Partnering with the Individual Nervous System and Mapping the Collective Nervous System
+Module 2 – Partnering with the Wisdom of the Nervous System

 Since 1998, Jessica Schaffer, Nervous System Health Educator, has been guiding people towards a more authentic relationship with their bodies and their overall health.
 Jessica maintained a successful private practice in Portland, Oregon for 20 years where she offered support for individuals seeking personal growth and transformation.
 She now offers educational and wellness programs that teach people about nervous system regulation and resilience.
 She is passionate about introducing people to the concept of stress physiology and helping them cultivate tools to better manage and regulate their nervous system responses to stress and trauma.
 In addition, she runs a professional training program for practitioners who want to incorporate the Nervous System RESET approach into their clinical practices.
 A graduate of The Oregon School of Massage, Jessica holds a license in Massage Therapy.
 In addition, she is recognized as a Master Teacher in the Usui Shiki Ryoho lineage of Reiki and has been teaching since 2002.
 From 2014-2017, she was a Certification Trainer and representative of TRE ® (Tension and Trauma Releasing Exercises ®) where she honed her understanding of working with the body’s natural recovery response of tremor release.
 Ultimately, her unique methodology of working with the body and its natural recovery response lead her to the creation and curation of the Nervous System RESET approach which was launched in 2017.